Macquarie Logical Reasoning Test

 Macquarie use the following tests in their selection process:

 - Purchase logical tests and start practising now!

 - Purchase our bundle pack and start practising all tests now!

 About Macquarie Logical Reasoning Tests

-The function of these tests is to screen out candidates without adequate numerical, verbal and diagrammatic ability, although different combinations of tests could be required depending on the level of role applied for.
+The function of these tests is to screen out candidates without adequate ability in these sections, although different combinations of tests could be required depending on the level of role applied for.

 Logical reasoning tests are a fair and objective way for Macquarie to assess a wide range of applicants, each having different experiences and different qualifications.
 By analysing the results of a standardised logical reasoning test, Macquarie are able to quickly see which candidates are suitable for the role and which are not.
 This sort of information about candidates’ skills is difficult to glean from interviews and qualifications alone, so they use professional psychometric tests.

 I prepared for Verbal, Numerical and Logical Reasoning.
 The practice helped and questions were a good difficulty.
 The Verbal and Numerical tests were similar difficulty to the actual test and the logical were maybe more challenging.Macquarie applicant

 Here is the typical process for your application to Macquarie.